 This article is our third in a series about hybrid events.
 In our last post, we discussed best practices for planning and hosting hybrid events.
 Today we’ll be expanding on those ideas by giving hybrid event examples that can help you choose which event type is right for you.

 Not all hybrid events are created equal, nor should they be.
 When you hear the words “hybrid event”, it may be difficult to form a definite image in your mind.
-This probably shouldn’t come as a surprise, considering most people are relatively new to hybrid events.
 It’s also worth noting that this phrase describes an event’s general format rather than its specific content.

 For instance, an “in-person event” could refer to either an incentive trip or a user conference — two vastly different experiences.
-One takes place on a Caribbean beach while the other belongs in a city convention hall.
 Just as we recognize various types of in-person gatherings, it’s important to understand there are different types of hybrid events as well.

-The baseline expectation for a hybrid event is that it serves a relatively even mix of both in-person and virtual audience members.
+The baseline expectation for a hybrid event is that it is able to serve a mix of both in-person and virtual audience members.
 In its most basic form, this probably doesn’t look too different from a traditional live event.
 Virtual attendees should have access to all or most of the content presented to the on-site audience.

 Some people may even opt to split their time between in-person and virtual attendance.
 Regardless of format, the experience should be seamless.
 To achieve this, the virtual infrastructure (such as the platform and app) must bridge the divide and blur the lines between audiences.

 The Premium In-Person Experience